In Greece, talk of dark agenda behind debt deadlock

 In a country never short of plot theories, social media has long been awash with such talk, but mainstream and conservative newspapers often hostile to the leftist government are now following suit, underlining the profound breakdown of trust that has evolved during months of acrimony.

-"It is now clear that a strong European center wants Greece out of the euro zone," the conservative Kathimerini newspaper said in a front-page editorial.
+"It is now clear that a strong European centre wants Greece out of the euro zone," the conservative Kathimerini newspaper said in a front-page editorial.

 Greek officials say they have been repeatedly blindsided by the lenders and accuse them of introducing last-minute changes to estimates of projected tax revenues or pension cuts, making it impossible to come up with an acceptable offer.